larryweinhouse/larry-sandbox/delivery.md

 ### 1) Who are our clients and what products do they get
 - **Licensed clients**
-  - Clients that have an ongoing contract expecting delivery every 4 to 6 weeks
+  - Clients that have an ongoing contract expecting delivery every 4 to 6 weeks.
   - Products include: Standard, Custom, and Diffs data sets.
 - **Licensed one time download clients**
   - Clients that purchase a one time download of Factual data, for example lead generation.
   - Products include: Standard or Custom data sets.
 - **Prospective clients**
-  - Samples of any standard or custom dataset delivered via Dropbox link or email
+  - Samples of any standard or custom dataset delivered via Dropbox link or email.
 - **Internal clients**
   - Things like standard data sets (csv), self service db, private places files, and files with additional attributes such as melissa_addresses,existence_full,status, etc. delivered in outfiles acting as guardrails for further processing.